-I also mention to naysayers that with conventional Western medicine, I'll still need to send home medication to be given 2 - 3 times daily.
+I also mention to naysayers that when I prescribe conventional Western medicine for pets, it typically needs to be taken 2 - 3 times daily.

-So, essentially I’m treating the pet multiple times a day (for days or weeks) with conventional treatments exactly the same way I would with red light therapy.
+So essentially, I’m treating the pet multiple times a day (for days or weeks) when I prescribe conventional medications, which is exactly the same way I approach treatment with red light therapy.